salonikaur-wise/wisewomencode-2024-participants/tasks.md

 #### Fee Analysis

-1. Evaluate the distribution of transaction fees across different currency pairs.
+1. Evaluate the total transaction fees across different currency pairs.

 2. Calculate the average transaction fee as a percentage of the transaction amount for each currency pair.